psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 ![[Pasted image 20250722110233.png]]

+#### Pod Security Admission
+- These are scoped to a namespace.
+- There are three out the box ready policies to use (Restricted, Baseline, Privileged)
+- Possible to write custom policies and apply also.

 #### Security Contexts
 - These are security configurations and settings that are defined in Pod Definition files.
 - Can either be defined at the Pod level or Container level.
 Container always takes priority if the same context setting is defined in both but differently.